dvishal485/leetcode-runner-cli/README.md

 1. Setup environment variable `LC_COOKIE` with your leetcode session cookie.

-   You can get your session cookie by logging in to leetcode and inspecting the cookie in your browser's developer tools.
+   You can get your session cookie by logging in to leetcode and inspecting the cookie from Request headers in your browser's developer tools.

    Make sure to put your cookie in double quotes.